RUCAIBox/CRSLab/README.md

 - **Comprehensive benchmark models and datasets**: We have integrated commonly-used 6 datasets and 18 models, including graph neural network and pre-training models such as R-GCN, BERT and GPT-2.
 We have preprocessed these datasets to support these models, and release for downloading.
 - **Extensive and standard evaluation protocols**: We support a series of widely-adopted evaluation protocols for testing and comparing different CRS.
 - **General and extensible structure**: We design a general and extensible structure to unify various conversational recommendation datasets and models, in which we integrate various built-in interfaces and functions for quickly development.
-- **Easy to quick start**: We provide simple yet flexible configuration for new researchers easy to get started in our library.
+- **Easy to get started**: We provide simple yet flexible configuration for new researchers easy to get started in our library.
 - **Human-machine interaction interfaces**: We provide flexible human-machine interaction interfaces for researchers to conduct qualitative analysis.

 <p align="center">